cms-sw/cms-sw.github.io/cms_coding_rules.md

 ## Outline
 #### 1 -- Introduction
 #### 2 -- Naming Rules
-#### 3 --Style Rules
+#### 3 -- Style Rules
 #### 4 -- Technical Coding Rules
 #### 5 -- Documentation Rules
 #### 6 -- Packaging Rules
 #### 7 -- Design and Coding Guidelines

 ## 1 -- Introduction
-This document describes the CMS C++ software naming, coding, style and documentation rules and recommendations.
+This document describes the CMS C++ software naming, coding, style, and documentation rules and recommendations.
 All CMS C++ software is expected to comply with the rules.
 The asterisk (\*) after some rules indicates that there may be exceptional use cases where the rule may be violated with good justiﬁcation.
 Coding rules are meant to prevent serious problems in software function, performance, maintainability, usability, and portability.
 The Packaging Rules section also has some brief guidelines for Python configuration.

 ## 2 -- Naming Rules
-1. C++ header ﬁles use the sufﬁx .h, e.g. `CaloCluster.h` (*)
+1. C++ header ﬁles use the sufﬁx .h, e.g. `CaloCluster.h`. (*)
 2. For C++ source ﬁles, the preferred sufﬁx  is .cc, e.g. `CaloCluster.cc`, though there are existing files using .cpp and .cxx suffixes. (*)
 3. For a header file that contains a class, name that ﬁle after the class.
 4. Name source ﬁles after the class.
-5. For class, struct, type and enumeration names use upper class initials, e.g. `GeometryBuilder`.
+5. For class, struct, type, and enumeration names use upper class initials, e.g. `GeometryBuilder`.
 6. For namespaces use lower case, e.g. `namespace edm`.
 7. Start method names with lowercase, use upper case initials for following words, e.g. `collisionPoint()` (allowed exception: implementation of virtual methods inherited from external packages e.g. `ProcessHits()` method required by Geant4).
 8. Start data member names with lower case.
 A trailing "_" is the preferred method to distinguish a data member from the getter method (e.g. `momentum_`).